-Safeguarding is everyone's responsibility and everyone who comes into contact with children and their families have a role to play.
-In order to safeguard and promote the welfare of children and their families all staff should make sure their approach is child centred.
-This means chance UK will consider at all times what is in the best interests of the child.
+Safeguarding is everyone's responsibility and everyone who comes into contact with children and their families has a role to play.
+In order to safeguard and promote the welfare of children and their families all staff should make sure their approach is centred around the child and family.
+This means Chance UK will consider at all times what is in the best interests of the child and family.